Tommigun1980/ServiceConcurrency/README.md

 void Dispose()
 ```

-Disposes of the internal cache.
+Disposes of the internal cache in case bool `IsCacheShared` is false.
+If it's a shared cache it will just call `ResetCache` instead.

 ### Properties